 As you may expect of a University town, Aix has a thriving nightlife scene.
 The city centre has many bars and pavement cafes, bistros and restaurants.
 There are also half a dozen nightclubs and a late night casino.
 And of course, don't forget about the many festivals that take place throughout the year.

 Aix has a variety of hotels to suit all budgets but the emphasis is on the smaller, more basic hotels that provide a place to sleep but not many comforts.
 There are some higher end hotels in the city but you may have to travel to the surrounding countryside to increase your choice.

-Aix is situated in the far south of Provence, about an hours drive south of Avignon on the A7, and 40 minutes drive north of Marseille on the A51 & A7.
+Aix is situated in the far south of Provence, about an hour drive south of Avignon on the A7, and 40 minutes drive north of Marseille on the A51 and A7.
 There are regular trains from both Avignon and Marseille to Aix.
 From Nice, it will take you around two hours to drive.
-There is also a train from Nice which takes between three and four hours.
+There is also a train from Nice which takes three to four hours.